bitcraze/bitcraze-website/src/products/crazyradio-2-0.md

 **This product is under development and will soon be available!**

-Crazyradio 2.0 is a long range open USB radio dongle based on the nRF52840 from Nordic Semiconductor, that features a 20dBm power amplifier and LNA.
+Crazyradio 2.0 is a long range open USB radio dongle based on the nRF52840 from Nordic Semiconductor, featuring a 20dBm power amplifier and LNA.

-The Crazyradio 2.0 is not only for usage together with the Crazyflie and Crazyflie 2.X.
-Since it's an open project with firmware written from scratch and a Python API for usage it's great building block for systems that require more predictable latency compared to WiFi and doesn't have the same requirements for bandwidth.
+The Crazyradio 2.0 is not only for usage together with the Crazyflie family of devices, since it's an open project with open firmware and a Python API, it's a great building block for systems that require more predictable latency compared to WiFi and doesn't have the same requirements for bandwidth.
 The hardware comes with a bootloader that enables firmware upgrades via USB without any additional hardware needed.

-The Crazyradio 2.0 is compatible with Crazyflie 2.x products.
+The Crazyradio 2.0 is compatible with the Crazyflie eco system.

 {% endrow_text %}
 {% row_links %}